Nostra Signora del Santissimo Sacramento e Santi Martiri Canadesi: Description

 It is a titular church, since February 1965 when Maurice Roy became its first Cardinal-Priest.
 Patrick D'Rozario has held the title since 2016.
 It was made a parish church, served by the Congregation of Priests of the Most Holy Sacrament, by Pope Pius XII.
 The Redemptorist Generalate is adjacent.

-The church was in close proximity to the Canadian embassy, until the embassy re-located in 2007.
+The church was close to the Canadian embassy, until the embassy re-located in 2007.
 Initially, the church was named Nostra Signora del Santissimo Sacramento (Our Lady of the Blessed Sacrament) but was re-consecrated in 1962.

 The church was designed around 1950 by Bruno Apollini Ghetti.
 The façade mosaic is by Marko Ivan Rupnik.
 There is a small raccoon in the bottom right hand corner.
 The church contains a high altar designed by Francesco Nagni, ceramic decorations (including a fine crucifix) by Angelo Biancini.
 Biancini's terracotta ambo has panels depicting The Last Supper and the Madonna and Child.
 The stained glass windows are by János Hajnal and Marcello Avenali.